 How to make your bouquet last longer

-Few things beat the feeling of receiving - or treating yourself to - a beautiful bouquet.
-Flowers brighten up the room and spread joy in an instant.
+There are few things that beat the feeling of receiving – or treating yourself to – a beautiful bouquet .
+Flowers brighten up a room and spread joy in an instant.
 But how do you prolong that floral bliss?
-Here, as a florist, I share my top tips for keeping flowers fresh for longer.
+Here, as a florist, I share with you my best tips for keeping flowers fresh longer.

 Bacteria are the worst enemy of flowers.
-Wash the vase thoroughly with warm water and a little detergent before putting in the bouquet.
+Wash the vase thoroughly with hot water and a little washing-up liquid before putting the bouquet in.
 A clean vase gives the flowers the best conditions.

 2. Cut the stems regularly

-Cut off 1-2 cm of the stems at an oblique angle.
-This allows the flowers to absorb more water.
-Repeat every two or three days - just as we florists do when we recut the stems several times a week.
-A fresh cut can give the flowers a whole new lease of life.
+Cut 1–2 cm off the stems at an angle.
+This will help the flowers absorb more water.
+Repeat every two or three days - just like we florists do when we re-cut the stems several times a week.
+A new cut surface can give the flowers a whole new lease of life.

 3. Fresh and cool water

 Fill the vase with cold, clean water and change it completely every two to three days.
-Just refilling is not enough - new water keeps the bouquet fresh for longer.
-In our house, we change the water several times a week and see the difference immediately.
+Simply refilling is not enough – fresh water keeps the bouquet fresher longer.
+At our place, we change the water several times a week and see the difference it makes.

 4. Remove leaves below the water surface

-Leaves that end up in the water will rot quickly and shorten the life of the bouquet.
-Therefore, remove any green that ends up below the waterline.
+Leaves that end up in the water will rot quickly and shorten the life of the bouquet, so remove any greenery that ends up below the water line.

 5. Place the bouquet correctly

 Flowers thrive in a bright room but not in direct sunlight.
 Also avoid radiators, stoves and drafts.
-And here comes an important florist tip: never put the flowers next to the fruit bowl.
-Ripe fruit emits ethylene gas which causes the flowers to wilt much faster.
+And here's an important florist tip: never place flowers next to a fruit bowl.
+Ripe fruit gives off ethylene gas, which makes flowers wilt much faster.

 6. Feed them (or make your own flower food)

-Give the bouquet some care at regular intervals: trim the stems, change the water and remove any flowers that start to droop.
+Give the bouquet a little care at regular intervals: trim the stems, change the water, and remove flowers that start to droop.
 This will give the rest of the bouquet a chance to bloom longer.

 Make your cut flowers last longer

-• Roses: Remove the outer 'guard leaves' for a fresher look.
+- Roses : Remove the outermost “protective leaves” for a fresher look.

-• Hydrangeas: If they go limp, you can dip the whole flower head in water for a few minutes.
+Hydrangeas : If they wilt, you can dip the entire flower head in water for a few minutes.

-• Clematis: A shop favorite - here you see a vase with freshly cut stems.
-Recutting and re-watering several times a week does wonders for the shelf life.
+Clematis : A favorite in the store - here you see a vase with freshly cut stems.
+Recutting and giving fresh water several times a week does wonders for the longevity.

 Let joy bloom longer

-With a little care, a bouquet can stay beautiful for more than a week and bring joy to your home day after day.
-Flowers are a living gift - and with the right care, you can enjoy them for a long time.
+With a little care, a bouquet can stay beautiful for more than a week and spread joy in your home day after day.
+Flowers are a living gift – and with the right care, you can enjoy them for even longer.

 Do you want a bouquet that is both durable and beautiful?
-Welcome to The Mayflower on Hornsgatan 60, Södermalm - your florist with passion for flowers that last.
+Welcome to The Mayflower at Hornsgatan 60, Södermalm – your florist with a passion for flowers that last.